Raginii/Color-Concept-Associations-using-Google-Images/README.md

   - If the concepts are to be associated with newer set of colors, it is important to get the categories of those colors using ```createDataCSV.m```.
 This script takes ColorObjAssocLoad.mat file for true color-concept association ratings (**optional**) and an excel spreadsheet of color coordinates.
 If the color coordinates are not provided, the data files for either BCP-37 or UW-58 colors can be used.
   The current version uses xyY coordinate space, but RGB/Lab coordinate space can also be used.
 Refer to [colorconvert](https://github.com/LaurentLessard/colorconvert) to convert from one color coordinate space into another.
 This script file will create all data files under the TestScripts folder. **Modify the test script if needed.**

-2. Using the notebook ```Exp3_testConcepts.ipynb```, extract the features required from the new images and follow code from the notebook to get the predicted color-concept associations.
+2. Using the notebook ```Exp4_TestNewConcepts.ipynb```, download new images, extract the features required from the new images and follow code from the notebook to get the predicted color-concept associations.
 Make changes as and when necessary.

 ## Scatter plots for concepts (with correlations) from Sector+Category Model